Second-order optimisation strategies for neural network quantum states: Decisional gradient descent

-To test this hypothesis, we perform calculations with an optimiser that is identical to QN-MR-KFAC with $N_{\mathrm{MR}}=50$, except that the exact FIM, $F$, as opposed to the quasi-Hessian, $H_Q$, is used in the rescaling phase.
+To test this hypothesis, we perform calculations with an optimiser that is similar to QN-MR-KFAC with $N_{\mathrm{MR}}=50$, except that the exact FIM, $F$, as opposed to the quasi-Hessian, $H_Q$, is used in the rescaling phase.
 This is closer in spirit to Hessian-free optimisers~\cite{martens2012training}.
 In addition, to avoid any contamination from KFAC, we replace the initial guess in the MINRES solver by the previous update, rescaled by a prefactor $\zeta=0.95$, i.e.\ the starting point of the MINRES solver is now $\zeta \times \delta_{n-1}$ instead of $\Delta^{\text{KFAC}}_n$.
 This follows the default recommendation of Ref.~\cite{martens2012training} for Hessian-free optimisers.
 All other hyperparameters are fixed to the same value used in our previous QN-MR-KFAC calculations.
 Although we do not calculate exactly the natural gradient update, $\delta^{\text{NGD}}_n$ given in Eq.~\eqref{eq:NGD-update}, we deem this to be sufficiently close to the NGD approach.
 In consequence, we will refer to this optimiser as NGD.
 A schematic overview of our implementation of NGD is provided in Fig.~\ref{fig:masterFigureoptimisers}.

 We present the results of this NGD optimiser in Fig.~\ref{fig:NGD_vs_DGD}.
 The panels are organised in the same fashion as Fig.~\ref{fig:KFAC_vs_QN-KFAC}.
 In all the cases considered, NGD fails to converge smoothly to a final value.
 We find strong oscillations, akin to those observed for KFAC in Fig.~\ref{fig:KFAC_vs_QN-KFAC}.
-In some cases, particularly in the attractive regime (columns to the left of the center), the optimiser seems to get stuck around the HF solution.
+In some cases, particularly in the attractive regime (columns to the left of the centre), the optimiser seems to get stuck around the HF solution.
 Even then, violent oscillations arise in the energy minimisation process.
-The generic failure of the NGD optimiser across different numbers of particles and interaction strengths further supports our hypothesis that NGD is fundamentally unfit for VMC.
+The generic failure of the NGD optimiser across different numbers of particles and interaction strengths further supports our hypothesis that NGD does not fall in the category of second-order optimisers for VMC.
 As discussed in Sec.~\ref{sec:NGD}, NGD can be seen as a simple gradient descent where the definition of trust regions are based on information geometry, i.e.,\ on the KL divergence~\eqref{eq:KLdiv}.
 We interpret the failure of NGD as a consequence of the unsuitability of information geometry for VMC.

 This raises the question: which geometry should one use for VMC?
 Ideally, we would like to use a geometry leading to (i) a local metric that is positive semi-definite, for stability purposes; and (ii) a metric informed by the loss function that we are trying to minimise, here the energy $E(\theta)$.
 While both conditions are satisfied when considering information geometry for supervised learning problems, condition (ii) is violated in the case of VMC simulations.
 In order to restore condition (ii), we now introduce the concept of decision geometry.